onionhub/TIP/Relative Edge Concept.md

 - Relative* flat regions

-The rest of the regions count as flat regions; those regions with low gradient values.
+The rest of the regions count as flat regions relative to strong regions; those regions with low gradient values.

 ## Relative**
 The Relative* strong regions are relative in spatial domain from different frequency bands aspects.
 Relative* strong regions are relative in respect to the frequency band we study image if we consider two constraints: